dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Fully Managed and Reliable Streaming Pub Sub

-To track stream subsriptions, Orleans uses a runtime component called **Streaming Pub Sub** which serves as a rendezvous point for stream consumers and stream producers.
+To track stream subscriptions, Orleans uses a runtime component called **Streaming Pub Sub** which serves as a rendezvous point for stream consumers and stream producers.
 Pub Sub tracks all stream subscriptions, persists them, and matches stream consumers with stream producers.
 In addition to Pub Sub, Orleans Streaming Runtime delivers events from producers to consumers, manages all runtime resources allocated to actively used streams, and transparently garbage collects runtime resources from unused streams.